 - Guide 1: How to Remove Shop Together Redirect from Windows.

-- Guide 2: Get rid of Shop Together Redirect from Mac OS X.
+- Guide 2: Get rid of Shop Together Redirect on Mac OS X.

-- Guide 3: Remove Shop Together Redirect from Google Chrome.
+- Guide 3: Remove Shop Together Redirect in Google Chrome.

 - Guide 4: Erase Shop Together Redirect from Mozilla Firefox.